harryae/Networking-and-Automation/README.md

 # Networking-and-Automation
-Network Automation is a cross between the discipline of [Network Infrastructure](https://github.com/sindresorhus/awesome#networking) and the discipline of Programming.
-This list was created to serve as a one-stop shop for information related to Network Automation.
+Network Automation is process by which a repeatable task can be successfully duplicated.
+Only then does Network Automation make sense.

 - [Community](#community)
 - [Events / Meetup](#events--meetup)